95lux/drucker-nordeney/README.md

 ### *printer* section

-printername: Windows hardware name of the used printer.
+**printername**: Windows hardware name of the used printer.
 As long as the printer is not exchanged, it is: "Boca BIDI FGL 26/46 200 DPI"

-maxjobs: Sets the maximum number of printer jobs, that get queued when the printer is not connected or not available due to errors/misfunction (e.g. paper jam).
+**maxjobs**: Sets the maximum number of printer jobs, that get queued when the printer is not connected or not available due to errors/misfunction (e.g. paper jam).
 The oldest jobs get deleted, the new jobs get added.
 The job queue contains always the most recent added jobs.